hyurl/dontstop/README.md

 - `DontStopProxy.name` This readonly property returns the name of the current reference property (only if the property is set function, or is auto-generated).
-- `DontStopProxy.someProp = someFunction` if you assign a function to a property, which is not original set in `target`, the function will be automatically wrapped by `dontStop` as `DontStopProxy`, so that it both can be invoked and be chained.
+- `DontStopProxy.someProp = someFunction` If you assign a function to a property, which is not original set in `target`, the function will be automatically wrapped by `dontStop` as `DontStopProxy`, so that it both can be invoked and be chained.